chenitha-ranasinghe/chenitha-ranasinghe/README.md

 ### AI & IoT Engineer · Computer Science Undergraduate · Sri Lanka 🇱🇰

-I'm a first-year Computer Science student at the **Informatics Institute of Technology (IIT), Sri Lanka**, passionate about building real-world systems at the intersection of **Artificial Intelligence, IoT, and Web3**.
+I'm a second-year Computer Science student at the **Informatics Institute of Technology (IIT), Sri Lanka**, passionate about building real-world systems at the intersection of **Artificial Intelligence, IoT, and Web3**.
 I don't just study concepts — I ship projects.

 ---